Planning

 - How the asset can be abandoned in place, recycled, or disposed at the end of life

-The planning phase should bring many different staff from a wide variety of departments into the discussion.
-It is important to include operations personnel in the review of the asset during the planning, design, and construction phases, because they will be in charge of operating and maintaining the asset once it is installed.
-Involving these individuals early allows them to point out potential problems or suggest alternatives before much money has been invested.
+The planning phase should bring staff from a wide variety of departments into the discussion.
+It is important to include operations personnel in the review of the asset during the planning, design, and construction phases, because they will be responsible for operating and maintaining the asset.
+Involving these individuals early allows them to point out potential problems or suggest alternatives before money has been invested.
 Seeking a variety of input strengthens the sense of team investment while increasing the range of factors for management to consider.

-In many ways, the planning stage of an asset’s life cycle management is the most important.
-This is the part of the process where you have the most influence over the asset at the least cost.
-At this stage, the asset is only on paper, and it is easy to make a change to the asset.
-It is much harder to change an asset once it is installed.
+The planning phase is the part of the process where you have the most influence over the asset at the least cost.
+At this stage, the asset is only on paper, and it is easy to make a change with very little repercussion.
 The graph below shows the influence (or ability to make a change to the asset) and the cost associated with the change in each phase.

 Adapted from: Gibson and Hamilton (1994) Analysis of pre-project planning effort and success variables for capital facility projects.
 Construction Industry Institute Source Document 105.